musoniusr/DhammaratoDhamma/_posts/2024-08-14-easy-right-effort-aurélien-1-08-14-24.md

 **Speaker B:** It's a span.
 That's how you learn.

 **Dhammarato:** You gotta go to Spanish culture.
 It's immersion.
 You've got to have it that way.
-So another one it would be, is that the Dhamma is to be practiced.
-Yeah, often.
-And enough so that the Dhamma then becomes.
-That Dhamma is to be lived.
+So another one it would be, is that the Dhamma is to be practiced often and enough so that the Dhamma then becomes That Dhamma is to be lived.

 **Speaker B:** Baseline living.
 Yeah.

 **Dhammarato:** Okay.
 Big, big change in life.
 And so also the other point is that no matter what religion that people are in, the culture is Christian.
 But Islam has exactly the same trouble.
 And that is that the people who are in a religion depend upon other authorities.
-Oh yeah, preachers, Sunday school teachers, but mostly a daddy that doesn't exist.
+Preachers, Sunday school teachers, but mostly a daddy that doesn't exist.
 A sky daddy and a Jesus has been dead for 2,000 years.
 And they become the substitute of the surrogate authorities.
-And in fact, what that means is that the person then stays a victim.
-The things that don't even exist.
+And in fact, what that means is that the person then stays a victim to the things that don't even exist.
 And we suck up to that.
 This is, in fact, you probably heard this a lot in Christianity if you've been around it, that Jesus saves.

 **Speaker B:** Oh yeah.

-**Dhammarato:** Yeah, all the time Jesus saves, you need Jesus.
+**Dhammarato:** Jesus saves, you need Jesus.
 If you don't have Jesus, you're screwed.

 **Speaker B:** But like you said, Jesus has been dead a long time.
 We can only save ourselves.

 **Dhammarato:** This is back to the four noble truths then is that the second noble truth is so profound that most people miss it, even though it's simple in the sense that the cause of suffering, the cause of dukkha.
 And by the way, let's redefine the word dukkha to be dissatisfaction.

-**Speaker B:** Satisfaction.
+**Speaker B:** dissatisfaction.

-**Dhammarato:** Yeah.
-Now dissatisfaction means that we don't like stuff.
+**Dhammarato:** Now dissatisfaction means that we don't like stuff.

 **Speaker B:** And something to be different.